-1.1 The application site comprises some 8.4 hectares of Grade 3a agricultural land, known locally as Mankley Field, and is located next to the Primary School in Bath Road within the parish of Leonard Stanley.
+1.1 The application site comprises 8.19 hectares of agricultural land of Grade 3 status, known locally as Mankley Field, and is located next to the Primary School in Bath Road within the parish of Leonard Stanley.

-1.2 The proposed access to the site is from the village road, Bath Road, at the front of the site and on to Marsh Lane which is a narrow country lane at the rear of the site.
+1.2 The proposed access to the site is from (1) the main traffic route through the village, namely Bath Road, at the front of the site and (2) Marsh Lane which is a narrow country lane at the rear of the site.

 1.3 The site is close to the Cotswolds Area of Outstanding Natural Beauty and is outside the settlement boundary of Leonard Stanley.
-There are three rights of way across the field providing public footpaths in a triangular shape.